jgeraigery/SpotlightHelp/pages/ConnectWindows/windows_details_service.md

 ## Description

-The localised service description as seen in the services control panel applet.
+The localized service description as seen in the services control panel applet.

 ## Executable